SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 * **SHOULD NOT** (same as **NOT RECOMMENDED**),
 * **MAY** (same as **OPTIONAL**)

-to define requirements for SCS-compatible IaaS and KaaS.
+to define requirements for SCS-compatible IaaS and KaaS resources.
 These standards are crucial for ensuring interoperability and sovereignty in cloud services, as they are built on open-source components such as Kubernetes.

 To ensure readability and comprehensibility, only the main keywords **MUST**, **MUST NOT**, **SHOULD**, **SHOULD NOT** and **MAY** are referred to below.